AdobeDocs/analytics-platform.en/help/use-cases/data-export/overview.md

   * apply custom attribution and sessionization based on business rules, and
   * keep customer journeys updated with stitching.

-* realization of tailored data export use cases
+* implementation of tailored data export use cases

   * export data to where you need it, including Business Intelligence (BI) tools and cloud destinations,
   * keep data synchronized with Analysis Workspace through BI tools integration,
-  * no need to replicate processing logic in your own systems,
+  * no need to duplicate processing logic in your own systems,
   * new support for calculated metrics, derived fields and segmentation, and

-* consideration of security and data governance by design
+* consideration of security and data governance

   * monitor all data export by user and destination,
   * set limits on what data is available for export, and